Eh1z/blacksite/README.md

 # PaintBallz - Multiplayer 3D Shooter

-A real-time multiplayer 3D shooter game built with React, TypeScript, and Nextjs, powered by Playroom for backend infrastructure and player hosting.
+PaintBallz is a real-time multiplayer 3D shooter built with React, TypeScript, and Next.js, featuring synchronized gameplay, live player sessions, and scalable multiplayer infrastructure powered by Playroom.
+Designed to demonstrate real-time systems, state synchronization, and interactive 3D experiences in the browser.

 ## Tech Stack